 If you’re currently using cash accounting, you will have the added step of adopting the accrual accounting method before going GAAP.
 This is because accrual is the accepted accounting method under GAAP.

 Once you are on accrual you can think of this process as an opportunity to see your company’s entire financial history, free from any of the assumptions you may have been making.
 You’ll be in for some major digging and lively Q&A with your accountant as they research your historical financial data and correlate your cash flow.

 Phew!
 Now that the scary part is over, remember:

 - Making the switch will all be worth it not just for investors, but for you and your business as well.
 Once the process is said and done, your accounting will be more than just a record of your money made and spent—it’ll be the best business decision-making tool you never knew you could ask for!

 - An awesome accountant (like inDinero!) will be your greatest ally in all of the hard work.
-Think of them as superheros with calculators who will leave your business stronger than ever before!
+Think of them as superheroes with calculators who will leave your business stronger than ever before!

-Set your company up for a success switch to GAAP with a helpful checklist
+Set your company up for a successful switch to GAAP with a helpful checklist